 When I asked my Indian friends where they want to visit in Thimphu, they were saying Dochula pass.
 They have so much to tell about the pass.
-Indeed, they know more than me!
+Indeed, they know history of Dochula Pass and its Chortens more than me!

-They are from Calcutta and are in Bhutan on an official mission these days.
-I recommended Simply Bhutan (a cultural museum in Thimphu) and Taktshang (Tiger’s Nest) in Paro.
+They are from Calcutta and are in Bhutan on an official mission those days.
+I recommended Simply Bhutan (a cultural museum in Thimphu) and Taktshang (Tiger’s Nest) in Paro as must-see places of Bhutan for them.

-But they are ready to visit them only after visiting Dochula pass.
-So I had to take them to Dochula pass.
-We made a deal though to wake up at 6.00am and leave Dochula at 6.30 the next day.
+But they are ready to visit them only after visiting Dochula Pass.
+So I had to take them to Dochula Pass.
+We made a deal though to wake up at 6.00am and leave Dochula Pass at 6.30 the next day.

 We started the journey from Thimphu 25 minutes late the next day.
 Thimphu town has already become bright.
 I was worried whether we could make there before sunrise.

 But luckily we could make there before sunrise.
-So the scene and its environmental beauty were awesome.
+So the scene and its environmental beauty were awesome and very welcoming.
 My Indian friends loved them.
+They immediately started taking photos and posting in Facebook and Instagram.

 Our journey towards Dochula Pass

-It’s at the distance of around 24 KM from Bhutan and in a normal speed, it would take at least one hour.
+Thimphu to Dochula Pass distance is around 24 km.
+In a normal speed, it would take at least one hour to get there from Thimphu.

 Dochula is a pass between Thimphu and Wangdue.
-On the highest point of that pass, 108 small stupas have been constructed in dedication to K4 of Bhutan.
+On the highest point of that pass, 110 small stupas have been constructed in dedication to K4 and soldiers of Bhutan.

-The small 108 are collectively known as Druk Wangyel Chortens.
-Tourists go from here to other tourist attraction places like Chimi Lhakhang, Lam Pelri Nature Park, Punakha river rafting and sight seeings.
+The small 110 are collectively known as Druk Wangyel Chortens.
+Tourists go from here to other tourist attraction places like Chimi Lhakhang, Lam Pelri Nature Park, Phobjikha, Punakha river rafting and sight seeings.

 Bhutan government has also started Dochula tshechu sometime in 2011 to commemorate HM K4 and Armed forces’ victory over insurgent forces.
 It’s now conducted annually in December.